 How to Find a Therapist

 You can search for different specialties in various geographical areas by using a free online therapist directory.
-Narrow your search down my cost and speciality.
-Another option is to talk to trusted friends, family members, or physicians to get their recommendations for good therapists.
+You can also find online therapy that may be more convenient if you find it hard to find a babysitter to get to appointments.
+Trusted friends, family members, or physicians can also offer recommendations for good therapists.

 Additional Resources